 Current and announced projects

-We own and maintain over 507 pieces of marine infrastructure valued at about $194 million.
+The department owns over 517 marine infrastructure assets valued at approximately $216 million.
 These include assets such as state boat harbours, boat ramps, jetties, pontoons, floating walkways, channels, and breakwaters/rock groynes.

 The Boating Infrastructure Program within the Maritime Infrastructure Investment Program funds: